dariush-saberi/formalwriter/README.md

  > NTLK<br>
  > Cython<br>
  > Transformers<br>

- > any other dependencies based on your environment
+any other dependencies reqired in your environment<br>
 and then run the server with:

 > cd acadnomClass<br>
 > python3 setup.py build_ext --inplace<br>